gergo85/oc-backend-plus/README.md

 ##Backend toolkit plugin for OctoberCMS
-This plugin extend the backend to some new widgets, useful features and components.
+This plugin extend the backend to some new dashboard widgets, form widgets, useful features and front-end components.

-###New features
+###New back-end features
 * __Focus the search field automatically.__
 * Hide the menu description in sidebar.
 * __Rounded profile image is optional in top menu.__